ashrafezz817/Migration-Samples/README.md

 ## Technical Profile

-The figures below are taken from the Oracle Forms XML exports and are intended to provide a high-level indication of the technical footprint of each sample.
+The figures below are taken from the Oracle Forms exports and are intended to provide a high-level indication of the technical footprint of each sample.

 | Sample             | Blocks | Items | Triggers | Program Units | LOVs | Relations | DB Packages | Reports |
 | ------------------ | -----: | ----: | -------: | ------------: | ---: | --------: | ----------: | ------: |